Showing posts with label events. Show all posts

 Mother.
 That's one precious and sweetest word we could hear.
 It's not just a word but brought into action by a remarkable, loving woman.

-The world is turning into a New world, but our Mother is still the same yesterday, today, and in years to come, even in our lifetime and eternal life.
+The world may be changing, but our Mother's love remains constant, yesterday, today, and in the years to come, even in our lifetime and beyond.

 © 2020 Del Cusay